-D.4.4 DELIVERY MODE
+D.15.5 MODE OF DELIVERY

-The Ph.
-D programme in the Faculty of Education will be offered by research only (dissertation mode only).
+The PhD programme in the Faculty of Education will be offered by research only (dissertation mode only).

-- The degree will be awarded on the basis of an original and substantial contribution to knowledge in the form of a dissertation as judged by experts in the identified field of study. - b) The research and dissertation will constitute the entire body of work that will be assessed. - c) The dissertation will carry a value of 360 NQF credits all of which will be on level 10.
+- a) The degree will be awarded on the basis of an original and substantial contribution to knowledge in the form of a dissertation as judged by experts in the identified field of study. - b) The research and dissertation will constitute the entire body of work that will be assessed. - c) The dissertation will carry a value of 360 NQF credits all of which will be on level 10.